History of Canadian animation: 1990s-2000s

-2010s
+2010s-2020s

 In August 2011, NFB Animation Studio executive producer David Verrall retired, after more than 34 years at the NFB including 14 years as head of its English-language animation unit.
 Verrall produced or executive produced 240 NFB animated films, such as Bob's Birthday, Ryan and The Danish Poet with each winning Academy Awards.
 He was succeeded by Roddy McManus.

 Filipino/Canadian animator Dominic Panganiban started a YouTube channel in August 2012 that as of November 2018 has over 800 million views and 6 million subscribers, ranking him in the 658th place for most subscribed.
 The channel generally posts videos Domics animates in which he tells a story about his life, an aspect of it, or his thoughts.

+In 2013, the film The Legend of Sarila was released, cited as the first Canadian theatrically released 3D animated feature film (The Nuttiest Nutcracker had been released all the way back in 1999, but only as direct-to-video).
+10th Ave.
+Productions would continue releasing features; namely Mission Kathmandu: The Adventures of Nelly and Simon (2017), Felix and the Treasure of Morgäa (2021) and Katak: The Brave Beluga (2023).

+On March 4, 2013, Corus Entertainment announced that it would acquire full ownership of Teletoon Canada Inc. Corus's purchase was cleared by the Competition Bureau two weeks later on March 18; the transaction was approved by the CRTC on December 20, 2013, and completed on January 1, 2014.

-In 2014, Canadian animation studio ToonBox Entertainment created the Canadian-South Korean co-production The Nut Job, directed by Peter Lepeniotis and starring Will Arnett.
+In 2014, Canadian animation studio ToonBox Entertainment produced the Canadian-South Korean co-production The Nut Job, directed by Peter Lepeniotis and starring Will Arnett.
 While it garnered negative reviews, it was one of the highest-budgeted and highest-grossing Canadian films of all time, with a cost of $42 million and a worldwide gross of $107 million as of September 2014.
+The film would receive a sequel, The Nut Job 2: Nutty by Nature (2017), and the studio would also release Spark: A Space Tail (2016).
+CarpeDiem Film would release the French language films Snowtime!
+(2015), Racetime (2018), and the spin-off series Snowsnaps (2018), with English versions released by eOne.